flowthought/legacy-website/content/thousand_words.md

 The train has left the station and gathered speed now.
 All those city houses and buildings are gone behind me and I see outskirts again.
 Small clusters of houses with small porches and even smaller lamps.
 They seem to be getting more and more sparse now.
 The train is superfast.
-Very soon the only thing I can see ouside are pinpricks of white light and the reflection of my own laptop screen on the window.
+Very soon the only thing I can see outside are pinpricks of white light and the reflection of my own laptop screen on the window.
 I try to peer into the darkness and see an isolated light in the distance.
 I wonder what it is.
 Some old shack in which someone might be sleeping